A 'fat hyperplane section' weak Lefschetz (in arbitrary characteristic), and Barth-type theorems: Our 'fat hyperplane section' weak Lefschetz-type theorem

-We can also generalize our result in order to include the cases when $U'$ is 'not quite a local complete intersection'.
-Similarly to \cite{gorma} (and to Theorem 10.5(iv) of \cite{lyubez}), this will decrease the highest degree in which we have a bijection (and an injection) for cohomology by a certain measure $c$ of the failure for $U'$ to be a LSTCI.
+We can also generalize our result in order to include the cases when $U'$ is locally 'not quite a complete intersection'.
+Similarly to \cite{gorma} (and to Theorem 10.5(iv) of \cite{lyubez}), this will decrease the highest degree in which we have a bijection (and an injection) for cohomology by a certain measure $c$ of the failure for $U'$ to be a LSTCI (i.e. by the number of 'extra equations' that are needed for defining $U'$ locally; see the Notation section).
 In order to prove this statement only needs the corresponding generalization of Proposition \ref{ppt}(\ref{ilstci}) (cf. our argument above); the proof of loc. cit. can be easily extended to this setting.

 \item We will discuss the difference between cohomological and homotopy formulations of Weak Lefschetz-type results in Remark \ref{rcfulaz} below.